Improve Your Blog 3 Ways

 Whenever somebody makes a small purchase, you have an immediate opportunity to upsell them into a larger purchase.
 And because of the principle of commitment and consistency, a certain percentage will automatically accept your upsell offer.

-This is the principle behind Action Comments, a paid Wordpress plug-in created by Robert Plank.
+This is the principle behind Action Comments, a paid WordPress plug-in created by Robert Plank.

 Basically, whenever one of your blog readers takes action by leaving a comment, you have an opportunity to “upsell” them by asking them to subscribe to your email list.
 And a certain percentage will.